MartinGitti/html-web-fundamentals/README.md

 ## Questions & Answers:

 In the page below, I familiarize myself with some of the fundamentals of Web Development.
+I share my own unbderstanding to some of the questions on Web Develepment, covered below.

 ## Introduction to Web Fundamentals Page: